 We've finally elected our MPs who will be sitting in the Parliament formulating the laws and policies for the next 5 years.

-With just a few days remaining for the constitution of the 17th Lok Sabha, here are some interesting facts that reveal how the composition of this Lok Sabha will be different from the past.
+57 Council of Ministers along with PM Modi took the oath of secrecy last evening.
+Here are some interesting facts that reveal how the composition of this Lok Sabha will be different from the past.

 1. Number of women MPs are at an all time high in the 17th Lok Sabha.

 As opposed to 62 in 2014, there are 78 women MPs in the Lok Sabha in 2019.
 This comprises 14.6% of the total strength of the Lower House.
 Although a marginal increase from the previous term, this is a significant improvement since the 1st Lok Sabha when women representation was just 5%.